Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 What Does This Mean for My Singing?

-A balanced mixed voice combines elements of head voice, chest voice and falsetto, providing a versatile and dynamic vocal range.
-Developing a mixed voice is essential for singers, as it allows them to hit high notes with ease and maintain a consistent tone throughout their vocal range.
+A balanced mixed voice combines elements of head voice, chest voice and falsetto, providing a versatile and dynamic vocal range through proper vocal technique.
+Developing a mixed voice is essential for singers as it allows them to easily hit high notes and maintain a consistent tone throughout their vocal range.

-To achieve a balanced mixed voice, it’s important to work on vocal exercises that focus on blending different vocal registers, such as the Lip Trill exercise.
+It’s essential to work on vocal exercises that blend different vocal registers, such as the Lip Trill exercise, to achieve a balanced mixed voice.
 This exercise helps singers transition through each part of their voice, providing a strong and even tone throughout their range.

 Exercises for Building a Mixed Voice

 To access your falsetto, try this vocal exercise: A 5-note descending major scale (5-4-3-2-1 or Sol-Fa-Mi-Re-Do) starting on a “hoo” sound like an owl.
 The “h” helps get the pitch going.
-You will want to pick a very high note toward the top of your register, for example: A above middle C. As you work down, make an effort to not flip back into your full voice.
+You will want to pick a very high note toward the top of your register, for example, A above middle C. Try not to flip back into your full voice as you work down.

-Eventually, you will run out of accessible notes and will have to switch to full voice.
+Eventually, you will run out of accessible notes and switch to full voice.

-Now try blending.
-Do the same exercise, but now somewhere in the middle of the 5-note scale, switch between your falsetto and head voice, trying to blend the notes so the change doesn’t sound too abrupt.
+Now, try blending.
+Do the same exercise, but switch between your falsetto and head voice somewhere in the middle of the 5-note scale, trying to combine the notes so the change doesn’t sound too abrupt.
 This is a labor that singers perfect over many years, so don’t expect to become an overnight sensation at this.

 Another way to get some falsetto practice is to pick a song by a female artist and try to sing it in their register (not down an octave).
 Pick something light and gentle to start!